Pictured, above: Massive cooling towers and chillers getting ready for installation.

 In 2017, P1 Group was selected by General Contractor McCownGordon Construction for the mechanical scope of the two-part Children’s Mercy Hospital Research Tower project, also partnering with Engineer Brack and Associates and Architect BSA Lifestructures.

-According to Project Manager Carey Minihan, one of the immediate advantages that P1 Group was selected early in the design process.
+According to Project Manager Carey Minihan, one of the immediate project advantages was that P1 Group was selected early in the design process.

 “We were able to work with McCownGordon, Brack and BSA to provide input on the design and receive feedback from the design team,” Carey said.